 - Write a letter to your partner that helps you to positively clear your mind of any unresolved conflicts.
 You may find that it isn’t even necessary to give it to them.
 If you do decide to give it to them make sure you are in a fantastic mood when you do, and are looking to make it a positive experience.

-- For a week keep a tall of the amount of times you either laugh or cry with your partner.
+- For a week keep a tally of the amount of times you either laugh or cry with your partner.
 At the end of the week develop a list of at least 10 different ways you can laugh with your partner.

 - Once a month have a date night with your partner.